CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-01.md

 ### Task 1.3: Explore the tools available in prompt flow

-In this task, you will explore the tools available in Prompt Flow within Azure AI Studio.
+In this task, you will explore the tools available in Prompt Flow within Azure AI Foundry.

 1. Tools are the fundamental building blocks of a flow.